 All children benefit from inclusive Quality First Teaching.
 This teaching is regularly monitored and curriculum adaptations are made to meet the needs of all children.
-For those requiring additional support, intervention is in place (small group or one to one), for example: Social skills; Proprioceptor; Better Reading; Precision Teaching; Specific Numeracy and Literacy intervention; Relationship Based Play; Speech and Language; Lego Therapy; Gross Motor programmes and Sensory intervention including resourcing and activities.
+For those requiring additional support, additional resources, strategies and intervention (small group or one to one) are in place, for example: Social skills; Proprioceptor; Better Reading; Precision Teaching; Specific Numeracy and Literacy intervention; Relationship Based Play; Speech and Language; Lego Therapy; Gross Motor programmes and Sensory intervention.
+Children with more complex social communication and emotional difficulties may have access to a small group provision to enable them to continue to make progress in a mainstream setting and for non-national curriculum needs to be met as outlined on EHCPs or IPMs.